yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Updated Gateway default image tag to v5.2.3.
 - Set environment variables TYK_GW_DBAPPCONFOPTIONS_CONNECTIONSTRING and TYK_GW_POLICIES_POLICYCONNECTIONSTRING to dashboard connection string only if `gateway.useDashboardAppConfig.enabled` is set to true.
 - Set TYK_GW_POLICIES_POLICYSOURCE to “service” if `gateway.useDashboardAppConfig.enabled` is set to true.
-- Updated default service type of Gateway service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Gateway and Pump service from *NodePort* to *ClusterIP* for better security.
+You can configure external access to a service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 - Remove .cluster.local from service URL to allow for named cluster support.
 ##### Fixed
-- Gateway pod listens on port `.gateway.containerPort` instead of `global.servicePorts.gateway`.
+- Fixed the issue that gateway container port needs to be the same as service port for gateway to work.
+This change configures Gateway pod listens on port `.gateway.containerPort` instead of `global.servicePorts.gateway`.
 ##### Removed
-- Remove `global.components.dashboard` flag as it was misleading.
+- Removed `global.components.dashboard` flag as it was misleading.
 Adapted gateway to use a gateway-specific flag `gateway.useDashboardAppConfig`.
 Set `gateway.useDashboardAppConfig` to true if gateway should connect to Dashboard for [app configurations]([https://tyk.io/docs/tyk-oss-gateway/configuration/#use_db_app_configs](https://tyk.io/docs/tyk-oss-gateway/configuration/#use_db_app_configs)).

 ## tyk-oss-1.2.0
 #### Breaking Changes
-- Updated the default service type of Gateway and Pump service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Gateway and Pump service from *NodePort* to *ClusterIP* for better security.
+You can configure external access to service with your desired method like changing service type to *NodePort*, *LoadBalancer*, or configuring *Ingress*.
 #### Changelog
 ##### Added
 - Added OpenTelemetry support at `tyk-gateway.gateway.opentelemetry`.